deme216/Clockwork_orange/team/brainstorms/deme216.md

-H1: Hassle
-What process in your daily life is tedious, error-prone, or needlessly manual?

-WHO has this problem?
-Amateur track-day motorcyclists or grassroots kart racers who record their sessions via GoPro but struggle to map their physical performance to specific sectors of the track.

-PROBLEM in one sentence:
-Riders have to manually scrub through hours of footage to find where they missed a vertex or messed up a gear change, making it nearly impossible to compare "perfect laps" without expensive professional telemetry hardware.

-CURRENT SOLUTION:
-They use basic stopwatch apps or manually re-watch videos side-by-side on a laptop, guessing their entry speeds and lean angles by eye.

-AI ANGLE:
-Video-based action recognition and spatial tracking.
-AI can analyze the onboard footage to identify track markers, calculate relative lean angles from the horizon line, and automatically "chapter" the video into specific corners (e.g., "Turn 4 Heat Map").

-WHY IT MATTERS:
-It democratizes professional-level racing coaching.
-It saves hours of manual video editing and provides concrete data to help riders improve safety and lap times without a $5,000 sensor suite.

-H2: Hardship
-What problem do you see in your community or country that affects real people?

-WHO has this problem?
-Local wildlife rehabilitators and forest rangers who manage protected areas but lack the staff to monitor vast trail cameras for injured animals or invasive species.

-PROBLEM in one sentence:
-Valuable ecological data is trapped in thousands of hours of "empty" trail camera footage, leading to slow responses when an endangered animal is injured or a poaching threat is detected.

-CURRENT SOLUTION:
-Rangers or volunteers manually swap SD cards and spend weekends clicking through thousands of photos of "moving grass" to find one relevant animal sighting.

-AI ANGLE:
-Image captioning and visual question answering (VQA).
-Multimodal AI can automatically filter out "false positives" (wind/shadows) and tag specific behaviors (e.g., "Limping deer detected" or "Unauthorized vehicle at North Gate"), sending real-time alerts.

-WHY IT MATTERS:
-It scales conservation efforts.
-Faster detection of injured wildlife increases survival rates, and automated logging provides a real-time "database" of local biodiversity that was previously impossible to maintain.

-H3: Horizon
-What new capability does multimodal AI unlock that was impossible 2 years ago?

-WHO has this problem?
-Solo hikers or nature enthusiasts who want to document their journeys and share them on social media but find that traditional "vlogging" distracts them from actually experiencing the outdoors.

-PROBLEM in one sentence:
-There is a friction between "living the moment" and "documenting the moment," where people miss the beauty of a hike because they are busy labeling photos, recording voice notes, or looking at their screens.

-CURRENT SOLUTION:
-Users take a photo, stop to type a caption or location tag, and then try to organize everything into a cohesive "story" or post later that evening.

-AI ANGLE:
-Multimodal context fusion.
-Using a combination of image-to-text and audio-to-text, an AI agent can "watch" a hiker’s stream of photos and ambient voice clips to automatically synthesize a narrative-driven social diary, identifying plant species and landmarks without the user ever opening an app.

-WHY IT MATTERS:
-It creates a "hands-free" social application.
-It allows for a deeper connection with nature while still providing the high-quality, metadata-rich documentation needed for modern social sharing and personal memory-keeping.

-Self-Assessment
-Which of your three problems has the most specific WHO?
-The H1 (Motorsport) idea.
-It identifies a specific niche (amateur track-day riders) with a very clear, measurable pain point.

-Which has the strongest AI angle?
-The H2 (Wildlife) idea.
-While H1 is cool, H2 uses AI to do something a human simply cannot do at scale (watch 50 cameras at once), making the AI a functional necessity rather than a luxury.

-Which would you fight hardest for if your team had to choose?
-The H1 (Motorsport) project, as it allows for the most interesting technical integration between video processing and data visualization.

-Is there a problem you thought of but discarded?
-What was it, and why did you drop it?
-I thought about an AI that suggests "the best gym workout," but I dropped it because it’s a saturated market and doesn't feel like a unique problem for a student in 2026.
+# Individual Problem Brainstorm

+**CS-AI-2025 | Spring 2026 | Lab 1**

+**Your Name:** [Insert Name]
+**GitHub Username:** [Insert Username]
+**Date:** 19 March 2026

+---

+## H1: Hassle

+*What process in your daily life is tedious, error-prone, or needlessly manual?*

+**WHO has this problem?**
+Amateur track-day motorcyclists and grassroots kart racers who use action cameras (GoPros) to record their sessions but lack professional data-logging teams to analyze their technique.

+**PROBLEM in one sentence:**
+Riders must manually scrub through hours of high-definition footage to find specific "apex misses" or braking errors, making it nearly impossible to correlate visual footage with actual lap-time improvement.

+**CURRENT SOLUTION:**
+They manually watch videos side-by-side on a laptop, using a handheld stopwatch to estimate sector times and "eyeballing" their lean angles and positioning relative to the curbs.

+**AI ANGLE:**
+**Video-based action recognition and spatial tracking.** The AI can identify track geometry (kerbs, apex markers) and calculate the vehicle's lean angle and trajectory relative to the horizon line, automatically "tagging" every corner in a 20-minute session for instant review.

+**WHY IT MATTERS:**
+It democratizes professional-level racing telemetry.
+It saves hours of manual video review and provides concrete, data-driven feedback that helps riders improve their safety and speed without spending thousands on hardware sensors.

+---

+## H2: Hardship

+*What problem do you see in your community or country that affects real people?*

+**WHO has this problem?**
+Local wildlife rehabilitators and forest rangers who manage large protected habitats but have limited staff to monitor hundreds of remote trail cameras.

+**PROBLEM in one sentence:**
+Valuable ecological data is "trapped" in thousands of hours of empty or redundant footage, leading to delayed responses for injured animals, poaching threats, or the spread of invasive species.

+**CURRENT SOLUTION:**
+Volunteers manually swap SD cards and spend dozens of hours clicking through photos of wind-blown grass just to find a single relevant sighting of a fox or deer.

+**AI ANGLE:**
+**Image captioning and visual question answering (VQA).** The system can autonomously filter out environmental "noise" and send real-time alerts for specific queries like "Find any animal with a visible limb injury" or "Detect unauthorized human presence after sundown."

+**WHY IT MATTERS:**
+It dramatically scales conservation efforts.
+Faster detection of injured wildlife directly increases survival rates, and automated population logging provides a real-time biodiversity database for environmental policy and protection.

+---

+## H3: Horizon

+*What new capability does multimodal AI unlock that was impossible 2 years ago?*

+**WHO has this problem?**
+Solo adventure hikers and nature enthusiasts who want to document their journeys for social applications but find that constant "vlogging" ruins the immersion of being outdoors.

+**PROBLEM in one sentence:**
+There is a constant friction between "experiencing the moment" and "documenting the moment," where hikers spend more time labeling photos and typing captions on a screen than looking at the trail.

+**CURRENT SOLUTION:**
+Users take photos, stop to type notes or tags, and then spend hours at the end of the day trying to reconstruct the narrative of their hike for a post or digital journal.

+**AI ANGLE:**
+**Multimodal context fusion.** By processing a stream of photos and ambient voice memos in real-time, the AI can synthesize a cohesive narrative "diary," identifying specific flora/fauna and geological landmarks without the user ever touching their phone screen.

+**WHY IT MATTERS:**
+It enables a truly "eyes-up" social experience.
+It allows people to stay connected to their community and document their passions while remaining fully present in the natural world.

+---

+## Self-Assessment (Complete Before Committing)

+**Which of your three problems has the most specific WHO?**
+The **H1 (Motorsport)** idea.
+It targets a very specific hobbyist niche with a technical pain point that is easily defined and measured.

+**Which has the strongest AI angle (where AI is truly necessary, not just nice to have)?**
+The **H2 (Wildlife)** idea.
+AI is a necessity here to handle the massive volume of data that humans physically cannot process in real-time.

+**Which would you fight hardest for if your team had to choose?**
+The **H1 (Motorsport)** project.
+It offers a great balance of computer vision and data visualization that would be highly engaging to build and demo.

+**Is there a problem you thought of but discarded?
+What was it, and why did you drop it?**
+I considered an AI for "automated grocery list sorting," but I dropped it because it felt too generic and didn't utilize the multimodal capabilities or "vision-based" strengths emphasized in the recent lectures.